 A choral group of mixed voices.
-It is open to sopranos and altos in grades 11-12 with at least one year of vocal training and at the discretion of the vocal music department.
-It is also open to tenors and basses in grades 9-12; the choir offers students an opportunity to enjoy and appreciate the very best choral literature through daily rehearsals, sectional rehearsals, evening rehearsals (mandatory Monday evenings about 4 times per quarter) and performances.
+It is open to sopranos and altos in grades 11-12, and for tenors and basses in grades 9-12; the choir offers students an opportunity to enjoy and appreciate the very best choral literature through daily rehearsals, sectional rehearsals, evening rehearsals (mandatory Monday evenings about 4 times per quarter) and performances.
 The students are involved in concerts and performances throughout the year.
 These performances may take place during the school day and after school. evenings and/or weekends.
 After-school and weekend performances will be announced well in advance.
 Weekly rotation lessons (voice classes) are a required part of this course and help the students improve their musical abilities.
 While no audition is required, acceptance into the ensemble is by permission of the Mixed Choir teacher and music department.
 The Mixed Choir is a gender neutral ensemble.
 ASSESSMENTS UTILIZED: Sight Reading Examples, Flat.io, Sound Trap, Sight Reading Factory, Google Classroom, individual vocal assessments based on growth, ensemble vocal test, written test, concerts SUMMER ASSIGNMENT: Yes (optional); two-week summer choral clinic HOMEWORK: Aural training exercises, solo repertoire practice, lyric memorization, music-reading exercises, Google Classroom assignments, sight-reading assignments, concert attendance (Winter, Spring, and any additional concerts).
-SYMPHONIC BAND COURSE #: 854 CREDIT: 1 COURSE DESCRIPTION:
+SYMPHONIC BAND COURSE #: 854 COURSE DESCRIPTION:

 A 9th and 10th grade performing ensemble that is open to all woodwind, brass and percussion players.
 This course enables the student to have a comprehensive concert and marching band experience.
 All students in Symphonic Band are required to participate in Marching Band and will receive 1⁄4 credit upon completion of the Marching Band schedule.
 The students are involved in concerts and performances throughout the year.
 These required performances and rehearsals may take place during the school day and after school, evenings and/or weekends.
 All after school and evening performances/activities will be announced well in advance.
 Weekly rotating lessons (instrumental lessons) are a required part of this course and help the student to improve their musical abilities.
 The repertoire of this ensemble includes a variety of styles and levels of difficulty.
 9th and 10th grade students may also audition for the "Wind Symphony" select ensemble.
 PREREQUISITE: Middle School Band or equal band experience from another school (i.e., private, transfer student from another district, etc. will be at the discretion of the band director and music director) ASSESSMENTS UTILIZED: Sight-reading, Smart Music, Sight Reading Factory, Flat.io, Sound Trap, Google Classroom, solo vocal test, ensemble vocal test, written test, concerts, students will be required to bring Chromebooks to class as well.
-SUMMER ASSIGNMENT: Yes, memorizing the upcoming Marching Band music HOMEWORK: Smart Music assignments, daily rehearsal, sight-reading assignments WIND ENSEMBLE COURSE #: 859 CREDIT: 1 COURSE DESCRIPTION:
+SUMMER ASSIGNMENT: Yes, memorizing the upcoming Marching Band music HOMEWORK: Smart Music assignments, daily rehearsal, sight-reading assignments WIND ENSEMBLE COURSE #: 859 COURSE DESCRIPTION: